spectrocloud/librarium/content/docs/04-clusters/1-new-clusters/01-aws.md

 2. Select the Cluster Profile created for the AWS cloud.
 The profile definition will be used as the cluster construction template.

 3. Review and override pack parameters, as desired.
-By default, parameters for all packs are set with values, defined in the Cluster Profile.
+By default, parameters for all packs are set with values defined in the cluster profile.

 4. Provide the AWS cloud account and placement information.